The Windfall Game — Stocks, Gold, Cash or Bitcoin?

 -95% of people made it all the way through the survey, showing a general level of interest in the topic of investing in Bitcoin when engaged.

 -You can see the questions in the below linked twitter thread.
-(The answers to this Twitter survey were NOT included in the survey results)
+(The answers to this Twitter survey were

 The Results.